mounark/IDORLesson/README.md

 NOTE: While I am sure you can run python 2 instead of 3, I am running the newest version of Flask.
 You may run into issues because of this.
 Also using a different web browser than Chrome may cause issues as Chrome is the browser I tested this application most exstensively on.
 # Run IDORFix If Needed
 IDORFix follows the same steps to run.
+You just navigate to IDORFix instead on IDORissue.
 It is important to not run both IDORFix and IDORissue at the same time.